What a Supporter Can and Cannot Do

 A supporter is not a surrogate decision-maker for the adult and does not have the authority to sign legal documents on behalf of the adult or bind the adult to a legal agreement.

-A supported decision-making agreement must be signed by both the adult and the supporter in front of either two witnesses (both at least eighteen years old) or a notary public.
-If the adult cannot physically sign, a witness or notary can verify that the person directly indicated the agreement expressed their wishes.
+Both the adult and the supporter must sign the agreement.
+This must happen in front of either two witnesses (both at least eighteen years old) or a notary public.

 If the supporter intimidates or deceives the adult in procuring the supported decision-making agreement or any authority provided in the supported decision-making agreement, the supporter may be subject to criminal prosecution and civil penalties as otherwise provided by law.

-A.R.S. § 14-5722(D)The agreement remains in effect until either party terminates it in writing, the adult becomes incapacitated as defined by Arizona law, or a court appoints a guardian.
-Arizona also provides a statutory form for these agreements, making the process accessible without requiring an attorney to draft one from scratch.
+A.R.S. § 14-5722(D)The agreement stays in effect until either party ends it in writing.
+It also ends if the adult becomes incapacitated by law or a court appoints a guardian.